SmaF1-dev/HiTe/README.md

 - `server/` — actual version of the server

 ## Project launch
-To run the client side, run:
+To run the client side go to the front-end directory and run:
    ```
    yarn dev
    ```